ibanFR/agile-development-model/README.md

 used in modern software development.

 ## Pre-requisites
-Install docker on your machine.
+1 Install docker on your machine.
+2 Pull the structurizr-lite image from docker hub.

+See [Structurizr Lite - Quickstart](https://docs.structurizr.com/lite/quickstart/) for more information.

 ## Folder structure